 Here are the top 15 most important points to consider to write a successful blog post:

 When constructing your blog title and <h1> heading tag, the best way to start is by doing keyword phrase research.
 You want to focus on the target market and your competitors before writing the title of your blog post.
 One specific way to do this is to look at Google search results.
 You can also use a service like SEM Rush.
 This site offers an in-depth analysis of your keyword phrases, giving you great ways to be competitive in your market.

 You should use your competition to your advantage.
 Research what they are doing and use it as inspiration for your post.
 You can do this by using a similar keyword phrase to rank against other high ranking blog posts.
 Once you’ve picked the keyword phrase, be sure it is placed not only in the title but throughout the blog post in specific places.
 This may include the alt tags of your images and within the first 200 words of your copy.

 Don’t forget to also be creative and make your headline stand out.
 Online headline generator tools are great for finding attention-grabbing titles.
 When you need a boost, Inbound Now has a generator that is fabulous.
 You can follow that up by analyzing the title you’ve chosen with the ShareThrough engagement tester.

 It’s always a good practice to put the published date on the blog post.
 Depending on the type and content of your article, you may want to show your readers that this information is recent and relevant.

-The very beginning of your blog should not only grab the reader’s attention, but it also needs to include the keyword phrase that you are trying to rank with.
+The very beginning of your blog should not only grab the reader’s attention but also needs to include the keyword phrase that you are trying to rank with.
 This is one of the most important places to strategically put the keyword phrase.